Key takeaways

 - Contribution Margin per Order equals Net Revenue per Order minus Variable Costs.

-- Return Rate Percentage equals Returns divided by Total Orders, festive seasons can spike returns.
+- Return Rate Percentage equals Returns divided by Total Orders.
+Festive seasons can spike returns significantly.

 - Marketplace Commission Percentage captures platform fee variability.